-Mr. Redlinger provided an overview of WSDOT's Consolidated Grants Program, which integrates state and federal funding opportunities for Human Services public transportation into a single application process.
-Project evaluations were conducted by volunteers from the TAC and TTC, with SRTC staff coordinating the process and compiling final letter grades but not participating in the scoring.
-Spokane Travel Training was assigned an A grade, while Spokane Mobility Management received a B grade.
+Mr. Redlinger provided an overview of WSDOT's Consolidated Grants Program, which supports Human Services public transportation through a unified application process for state and federal funding.
+Projects were scored by volunteers from the TAC and TTC.
+SRTC Staff facilitated the process and aggregated results into final letter grades, but did not participate in scoring.
+Spokane Travel Training received an A grade, and Spokane Mobility Management received a B grade.

-The committee was requested to review and recommend the project rankings for Board approval in December.
-Upon approval, SRTC will submit the final rankings to WSDOT ahead of the January deadline.
+The committee was asked to recommend the project rankings for Board approval in December.
+Following Board approval, SRTC will submit the final rankings to WSDOT by January deadline.

-Ms. Zentz motioned to recommend the Board to approve the Washington State Department Transportation (WSDOT) Consolidated Grant Ranking as presented.
-Mr. Hansen seconded the motion.
+Mr. Jackson motioned to recommend the Board to approve the Washington State Department Transportation (WSDOT) Consolidated Grant Ranking as presented.
+Ms. Hennessy seconded the motion.
 The motion passed unanimously.

-#8 Smart Mobility Plan - Draft
+#8 Smart Mobility Plan - Final Report